-In this Excel tutorial you will teach yourself how to strikethrough in Excel.
+In this Excel tutorial, you will learn how to strikethrough in Excel.

-The easiest way to add strikethrough is to use Excel keyboard shortcut CTRL + 5.
-Just click the cell and press CTRL + 5.
+The easiest way to add a strikethrough is to use the Excel keyboard shortcut CTRL + 5.
+Simply select the cell and press CTRL + 5.

 Strikethrough format cells